-(b) s applying the three-year "outside" ations period 152 (1) Cases holding the plaintiff's action is time-barred as a matter of law 152 (2) Cases holding the plaintiff's action is not time-barred, or at least not time-barred as a matter of law.
-155 9. by M ICRA's ear "outside" limitations period can be tolled s tolling provisions, but not by non-MICRA isions.
-157 (a) Non- MICRA tolling provisions do not apply 157 (b) MICI RA's tolling provisions 157 (1) Service of a 90-day notice of intent to sue during the last 90 days of the three-year limitations period.
-157 (2) Fraudulent concealment of the defendant's negligence.
-157 (3) Presence of a medically inserted foreign body inadvertently left in the plaintiff's body 159 10. six ye must prior If the harm ears old be bro to the minor was fi rought by a minor who was less than d when appreciable harm was first suffered ought within three years after the harm or minor's eighth birthday, whichever is longer.
-It was at least six years old when appreciable irst suffered, the action must be brought e years after the harm.
-160 (a) date have on 340.5 says a minor's action accrues on the of the "wrongful act"; nevertheless, the courts held the action accrues on the date of ry," just like it does for an adult 160 (b) the minor's age on the date of injury, not on ate of filing, that counts.
-161 section 340.5 does not apply to a minor's action 161 (d) The common law delayed discovery rule does not apply to a minor's action (e) The six-year limitations period for prenatal injury specified in Code of Civil Procedure section 340.4 does not apply (f) Cases applying the minor's limitations period 162 11. tolling ninor's limitations period can be tolled by MICRA's g provisions, but not by non-MICRA tolling sions (a) Non-MICRA tolling provisions do not apply163 (b) MICRA's tolling provisions apply163 12.
-Litiga ntion (a) Section 340.5 must be raised by demurrer or as an affirmative defense or both (b) The defendant bears the burden of proving the limitations defense (c) Consider invoking the right to a bifurcated trial 164 (d) There is a right to a jury trial on the issue of the date of accrual of the plaintiff's cause of action G. CIVIL PROCEDURE SECTION 364: REQUIRING OTICE OF INTENT TO SUE 1.
-Text of section 364 2. of related statute: Code of Civil Procedure n 365 3.
-Sumn nary of sections 364 and 365 4.
-Section on 364 is constitutional167
+(a) Section 340.5 says a minor's action accrues on the date of the "wrongful act"; nevertheless, the courts have held the action accrues on the date of "injury," just like it does for an adult (b) It is the minor's age on the date of injury, not on the date of filing, that counts (c) The one-year "discovery" limitations period in section 340.5 does not apply to a minor's action 181 (d) The common law delayed discovery rule does not apply to a minor's action (e) The six-year limitations period for prenatal injury specified in Code of Civil Procedure section 340.4 does not apply (f) Cases applying the minor's limitations period182 11. tolling ninor's limitations period can be tolled by MICRA's g provisions, but not by non-MICRA tolling bions (a) Non-MICRA tolling provisions do not apply183 (b) MICRA's tolling provisions apply183 12.
+Litiga tion (a) Section 340.5 must be raised by demurrer or as an affirmative defense or both (b) The defendant bears the burden of proving the limitations defense (c) Consider invoking the right to a bifurcated trial 184 (d) There is a right to a jury trial on the issue of the date of accrual of the plaintiff's cause of action CODE OF CIVIL PROCEDURE SECTION 364: REQUIRING 90 DAYS' NOTICE OF INTENT TO SUE 1.
+Text of section 364